Finding the right person or company to care for your child or disabled spouse is difficult, and paying for it can become very expensive.

 How Do I Claim the Credit?

-You will need to complete Form 2441.
-You must also use Form 1040 or 1040A – you can’t use form 1040EZ to take this credit.
-If you received any dependent care benefits from your employer, you will need to complete the entire form, including part 3 on the second page.
-If you did not receive any dependent care benefits you can just complete the first page with parts 1 and 2.
-You’ll need to provide the name, social security number or EIN, and address of anyone that you paid to provide care.
-Most nursery schools, daycares, or other childcare institutions will be able to provide you this information, as well as a total of what you’ve paid to them over the year.
-For more detailed instructions, such as how to complete the form if one spouse is a full time student, see the Form 2441 instructions.
+To claim the credit, you need to complete Form 2441, and use Form 1040 or 1040A – you can’t use Form 1040EZ to take this credit.
+You need to provide the name, social security number or EIN, and address of anyone that you paid to provide care.
+Most nursery schools, daycares, or other childcare institutions can provide you this information, as well as a total of your payments over the year.
+For more detailed instructions, see the Form 2441 instructions.